 Transform a Concrete Jungle

 Yes, an industrial venue can have garden vibes, particularly of the succulent variety.
-A copper arch with dusty blue and pink flowers lends itself to (but doesn’t take away from) the abundant wall of desert greenery that does double duty as a textural backdrop.
+A copper arch with dusty blue and pink flowers lends itself to (but doesn’t take away from) this abundant wall of desert greenery that does double duty as a textural backdrop.

 Make Use of Moss

-Florals are a no-brainer, but what about moss for statement decor?
+Flowers are a no-brainer, but what about moss for statement decor?
 The organic altar at this Atlanta wedding is a work of art—and trick of the eye—that appears to grow naturally in its native habitat.
 Instead, it’s crafted with moss and vines that encircle the couple.